yursha/howtos/networking.md

 ## [traceroute](http://traceroute.sourceforge.net)
 - `traceroute <ip-address>`

-# 16-bit ports
+# Ports
+Ports are 16 bit.
 Ports below 1024 (low-numbered) can be bound to only by root.
 - [`net-tools`](http://sourceforge.net/projects/net-tools/)
 - `netstat`
 - `sudo netstat -tlnp` - Check what ports are listened on